-To the extent possible, emergency information will include what occurred, areas affected, impact/potential impact upon the division and its stakeholders, measures the division or school is taking to ensure the safety and well-being of stakeholders, information regarding expectations of stakeholders, and where to turn for more information.
-Statements released will take into consideration student privacy, FERPA, investigation status, and the overall impact on student safety.
+To the extent possible, emergency information will include what occurred, areas affected, the impact/potential impact upon the division and its stakeholders, measures the division or school is taking to ensure the safety and well-being of stakeholders, information regarding stakeholders' expectations, and where to turn for more information.
+Statements released will take into consideration student privacy, Family Educational Rights and Privacy Act (FERPA), investigation status, and the overall impact on student safety.